 LinkedIn

-A personal statement on interpretive responsibility and shared reality, offered as context for the Institute’s work and distinct from its formal research publications.
+Offered as philosophical context for the Institute's work and distinct from its formal research publications.